sdanyalk/auth-project-two/README.md

 Passport Local strategy expects you to have username and password stored in your database.
 In this project I'm using email address as a username.
 The passwords are stored as a hash using **bcrypt**.

+**Version 2** of this project includes securing the API routes by using passport js **JWT strategy**.
+More about JWT-passport strategy can be found [here](http://www.passportjs.org/packages/passport-jwt/).

 ---

 ## Installation